zzonyo/trust-docs-test/source/index.html.md

 Note: The rate limit of WS order push and RESTFUL private interface are separated from each other with no relations.

+- 40 subscriptions at most can be sent in one second in websocket connections.

 Response the following strings for “Header” via API

 - ratelimit-limit： the upper request limit per time, unit: time